 (includes waiting time if your new account is disabled)

-Step 2
+2

-Make a CLPTE Request on the Polyglots Blog
+Request CLPTE Access on the Polyglots Blog

 With your account enabled, make a CLPTE request for your plugin or theme on the front page of the Polygots blog.
 You’ll get a notification when your request is approved.